captainbrosset/csstransformer/README.md

 TODO
 ====
 * add a non symetrical shape in the element and transformed element, so it's easy to see if it's upside down or mirrored
-* hold shift when resizing the element should resize it propoertionally